En-Be/TardigradeOfMana3D/APPROACH.md

 - pod is too low off the floor, will need to adjust animations
 - attack animation is too long, needs to be snappier
 - eyeball not animating, could be a weighting problem

+---

+## Session 40

+Minutes: 30

+TODO
+- Set material properties in engine OR generate PBR maps in blender

+DONE
+- Used 'constant' nodes to plug a value into the specular and metallic parameters of the materials
+- Increased the intensity of the scene direction light